Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Evening

-End your fabulous day in Auburn with a performance at the Auburn Public Theater or the Merry-Go-Round Playhouse.
-Or head to Falcon Park to cheer on the Auburn Doubledays—the country’s only city-owned professional baseball team.
+End your day in Auburn by enjoying a performance at either the Auburn Public Theater or the Merry-Go-Round Playhouse.
+If you prefer sports, head to Falcon Park to cheer on the Auburn Doubledays, the country’s only city-owned professional baseball team.

 Owasco Lake Auburn NY pier